 Sounio is located only 69 km away from Athens making it the perfect half-day or full-day trip from Athens.
 At Sounio, you will have the chance to visit the Temple of Poseidon that dates back from 44 BC and admire the incredible view of the Aegean Sea.
 While at the Temple of Poseidon, you’ll also be able to explore this ancient ruin that was created by the Greeks and dedicated to the Greek god Poseidon.

 During the summer months, you can swim in the crystal clear waters of a nearby beach and have some fresh seafood in a seafront taverna.
 Don’t forget to admire one of the magnificent sunsets that disappears behind the Greek landscape after displaying a beautiful collage of colors.

-If you are looking for guided tours.
-I suggest the following:
+If you are looking for the best-guided tour to Sounio I suggest the following:

-this half day afternoon tour to Sounio that leaves around 3 pm and lasts approx 4 hours.
+The half-day sunset tour to Sounio that lasts approx 4 hours.

 On this day trip to Peloponnese, you will visit some of the most important archaeological sites of Greece, Mycenae, and Epidaurus.
 Mycenae was the city of mythical Agamemnon, the hero of the Trojan War.
 There you will have the chance to visit the archaeological site and the beautiful museum which houses numerous archeological artifacts you can view and learn about.

 Nearby is the archaeological site of Asklipieion at Epidaurus which was declared as a World Heritage Center from UNESCO and was one of the most important healing places in ancient times.
 Dedicated to the Greek god of medicine, Asklepios, ancient Greeks would flock here to receive medical treatment for their ailments.
 You’ll be able to view the baths, sanctuary, and hospital where these treatments once took place.